Workplace holiday safety

 - Be sure that all electrical items are certified by a nationally recognized independent testing lab.

-- Inspect all lights, decoration and extension cords for damage before using.
+- Inspect all lights, decorations and extension cords for damage before using.

 - Avoid overloading electrical outlets with too many decorations or electrical devices – they can overheat and cause a fire.